Westwood Highlands, San Francisco

-Westwood Highlands is a small affluent neighborhood located in south-central San Francisco, California, northeast of the intersection of Monterey Boulevard and Plymouth Avenue.
+Westwood Highlands is a small neighborhood located on the West Side of San Francisco, California, northeast of the intersection of Monterey Boulevard and Plymouth Avenue.
 It is bordered by Westwood Park to the south, Saint Francis Wood to the west, Sherwood Forest to the north, and Sunnyside to the east.
 Mt.
-Davidson, the highest point in San Francisco, lays just northeast.
+Davidson, the highest point in San Francisco, lies just northeast.

 Westwood Highlands covers an area of 0.178 square miles, with a population of 1,782 as of 2009.
 The median household income in Westwood Highlands is $116,573, compared to a median of $70,770 for the city of San Francisco.